kwevin/LISTEN.tui/README.md

 - `use_fallback`: use a fallback image if there isnt one
 - `fallback`: the fallback image, has to be a link that discord can access (alternatively, use "fallback2" for [LISTEN.moe](https://listen.moe/_nuxt/img/logo-square-64.248c1f3.png) icon)
 - `use_artist`: use the artist image instead if no album image is found
+- `detail`: the title of the presence
+- `state`: the subtitle of the presence
+- `large_text`: the text that is shown when hovering over the large image
+- `small_text`: the text that is shown when hovering over the small image
+- `show_time_left`: show the remaining time (if applicable) for the current playing song
+- `show_small_image`: show the artist as a small image (if applicable)

 #### Player